-- Persons 65 years of age or older - Voters with a temporary or permanent disability - Uniformed Services on active duty and their dependents - Merchant Marine members and their dependents - Civilians residing outside the U.S. who are eligible to vote in Florida
+- Persons 65 years of age or older - Voters with a temporary or permanent physical disability - Uniformed Services on active duty and their dependents, who, by reason of member's active duty, are absent from the county on Election Day. - Merchant Marine members and their dependents, who, by reason of member's service in the Merchant Marine, are absent from the county on Election Day. - Civilians residing outside the U.S. who are eligible to vote in Florida